 You will know and demonstrate understanding of ethical guidelines and professional practices associated with early childhood careers.

-Graduates are trained to work in a variety of educational and child care settings, including nursery schools, preschools, day cares, and private kindergartens.
+Graduates are trained to work in a variety of educational and child care settings including nursery school, nanny, preschool, day care centers, private kindergarten and private childcare.

 View / Download Career Pathways information for Early Childhood Education